 Hammer Toe might sound like a cool band name but it’s actually a common deformity of the second, third, or fourth toe.
-While it can be a pain condition, there are a lot of treatments available.
+While it can be a painful condition, there are a lot of treatments available.

 So, what are hammer toes?
 A hammer toe has an abnormal bend in its the middle joint causing it to bend downward…like a hammer.
 Get it?
 Without prompt treatment, hammer toe can get worse and worse so it’s a good idea to know how to recognize and treat it.